I am an open research coordinator whose expertise lies in the evolution of animal behaviour.

 Ihle M, Kempenaers B, Forstmeier W. 2015.
 Fitness benefits of mate choice for compatibility in a socially monogamous species.
 PLoS Biology

-I wish to contribute my research, management, and teaching skills to the rigor and freedom of science, and/or to biodiversity conservation.
+I wish to contribute my research, management, and teaching skills to the rigor and openness of science, and/or to biodiversity conservation.